rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Šaxmatovʺ (1910) introduced a [±KIN] parameter for distinguishing the semantics involved in morphological variation attested for kin-term possessa.
-In the subdialect spoken in Orkino, definite genitive singular marking in the oblique cases involves the morpheme %Ońt́ and, in addition to that, there are also %Ot́ markers attested for the 2SG possessor-index genitive form of kin terms. Šaxmatovʺ was able to enumerate several genitive-form possessa of 2SG possessors, e.g. avat́ ‘your mother's’, t́at́at́ ‘your father's’, pat́at́ ‘your elder sister's’, suvaxat́ ‘your match-maker's’, sazyryt́ ‘your little
+In the subdialect spoken in Orkino, definite genitive singular marking in the oblique cases involves the morpheme -Ońt́ and, in addition to that, there are also -Ot́ markers attested for the 2SG possessor-index genitive form of kin terms. Šaxmatovʺ was able to enumerate several genitive-form possessa of 2SG possessors, e.g. avat́ ‘your mother's’, t́at́at́ ‘your father's’, pat́at́ ‘your elder sister's’, suvaxat́ ‘your match-maker's’, sazyryt́ ‘your little